Dan-my/aawsa-billing-portal/README.md

-# Firebase Studio

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.

-## Data Entry

 The application supports data entry through manual forms and CSV file uploads for both bulk meters and individual customers.
 This can be accessed via the "Data Entry" section in the admin panel.